-In 1972 Billy Thorpe’s message was loud and clear, with his new Aztecs he had dominated proceedings at the first Sunbury Rock Festival with a serve of high-octane, no-nonsense- four-on-the-floor heavy rock for the masses.
+In 1972 Billy Thorpe’s message was loud and clear, guitar supremo Lobby Lloyd had encouraged Billy to learn the guitar and take his music in a direction away from pop to something altogether harder and louder.
+The new Aztecs would dominate proceedings at the first Sunbury Rock Festival with a serve of high-octane, no-nonsense- four-on-the-floor heavy rock for the masses.
 Their concert set included such highlights as Mama where each member of the band indulged in an extended solo piece; Ooo Poo Pah Do was a turbo-fueled, call-and-response, audience -participation tour de force which threatened to “create a disturbance in your mind” and of course the highly original F..k On Stage (whaddaya mean I can’t say f—k on stage!?) kept the fun police busy at live venues, stamping out lewd behavior and profanity.
 Thorpe would continue to write and perform some of the rawest, lewdest, heavy blues music in the country in the next few years, the albums Thumpn’ Pig and Puffn’ Billy (Downunda) in 1973, a collaboration with Billy and Warren “Pig” Morgan, and the legendary More Ar-e Than Class in 1974, with the Sunbury Aztecs, which charted #14 in 1974.
 (For a review of Billy Thorpe at Sunbury see the 4TR blog dated Feb.7th 2019)

 But by 1975 Thorpie was seguing from manic, denim-clad rock warrior, to a stylish, sophisticated, adult-oriented funk rock performer, firmly targeted on the US market.
 His first album of this period, was immodestly-titled Million Dollar Bill, which featured the self-penned and gloriously jazz-inflected It’s Almost Summer .